-Dismissal from the nursing program will automatically occur for any of the following reasons: Failure to complete the same nursing course with a grade of "C" or better on the second attempt
+Dismissal from the nursing program will automatically occur for any of the following reasons: Failure to complete the same nursing course with an average of 80% (B) or better on the second attempt

-Two withdrawals or failures (D or F) in the same or two different nursing courses.
-Failure to progress in the nursing program may include but not limited to the following: Combination of two "D" or "F".
+Two withdrawals or failures (C, D or F) in the same or two different nursing courses.
+Failure to progress in the nursing program may include but not limited to the following: Combination of two C, D or F.